-- 3.42 To pass the Final Year, you must: - (a) Pass all modules and achieve 120 credits in the year, with at least 90 credits at level 6; - (b) Meet any variation to the Rules of Assessment which may apply to your course. - 3.43 You can fail only a total of 30 non-core credits across your degree (see Table 3.1 above).
-Where credits are condoned, the module mark will still be used to calculate the year mark and the degree mark.
-If you are carrying: - (a) 15 non-core failed credits from the previous years, you can fail only an additional 15 non-core credits in your Final Year. - (b) 30 non-core failed credits from the previous years, you cannot fail any more credits.
+- 3.44 To pass the Final Year, you must: - a) Pass all modules and achieve 120 credits in the Year, with at least 90 credits at Level 6; - b) Meet any variations to the Rules of Assessment which may apply to your course. - 3.45 You can only fail a total of 30 non-core credits across your degree (see Table 3.1 above).
+Where credits are condoned, the Module Mark will still be used to calculate the Year Mark and the Degree Mark.
+If you are carrying: - a) 15 non-core failed credits from the previous years, you can only fail an additional 15 non-core credits in your Final Year. - b) 30 non-core failed credits from the previous years, you cannot fail any more credits.